 We have an obligation to ensure that all of our seniors have the opportunity to enjoy health security and economic security in their golden years.
-As a member of the Labor, Health and Human Services, and Education Appropriations Subcommittee, and as a vice chair and founding member of the Congressional Task Force on Seniors, I continue to advocate for critical programs that impact seniors’ health and economic well-being.
+As Vice Chair of the Labor, Health and Human Services, and Education Appropriations Subcommittee, and as a Vice Chair and founding member of the House Democratic Caucus Task Force on Aging and Families (formerly the Congressional Task Force on Seniors), I continue to advocate for critical programs that impact seniors’ health and economic well-being.

 Our seniors deserve quality, affordable health care.
 We must guarantee that a strong Medicare program will be available for today’s seniors, and the millions who will join them as our population ages.
 I am committed to strengthening Medicare, rather than dismantling it and forcing our seniors to negotiate their own health benefits.
 Any proposal to ensure Medicare’s financial stability must preserve the guaranteed benefits that have made Medicare a reliable source of care for seniors.